 The FDA has tried to answer the question, where does the pigment go when it is faded by sunlight or removed by laser light?
 Does this process actually disburse the toxins throughout the body even more and make the tattoo(s) even MORE toxic and cause more damage with heavy metal poisoning?

-One has to wonder how the huge demand for tattoos currently is going to affect the increase of health issues down the road that they could be related to…
+One has to wonder how the huge demand for tattoos currently is going to affect health issues down the road…

 Tattoos & MRIs